-Economically important shellfish include hard-shell clams (Mercenaria mercenaria), soft-shell clams (Mya arenaria), bay scallops (Argopecten irradians), blue mussels (Mytilus edulis) and oysters (Crassostrea virginica).
+Economically important mollusks include hard-shell clams (Mercenaria mercenaria), soft-shell clams (Mya arenaria), bay scallops (Argopecten irradians), blue mussels (Mytilus edulis) and oysters (Crassostrea virginica).
 These mollusks are all bivalves.
 Other bay bivalves include the ribbed mussel (Geukensia demissa) and Morton's egg cockle(Laevicardium mortoni), and the tiny gem shells (Gemma gemma).
 Univalve mollusks or gastropods in the bay include mud snails (Ilyanassa obsoleta, Littorina littorea) and slipper shells (Crepidula fornicata and C. convexa).

 The open water of the Atlantic Ocean along the southern shore of Fire Island does not provide the protection for organisms that is afforded by the less turbulent, estuarine waters of the bay.
 However, a number of invertebrates—including mollusks—dwell in the sand on the bottom of the continental shelf along Fire Island.